-Rentalcargroup offers a price comparison of all car rental companies in Istanbul.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Istanbul.
+Rentalcargroup offers a price comparison of all car rental companies in Istanbul, Turkey.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Istanbul, Turkey.

 Istanbul Car Hire Comparison | We offer a price comparison of all car hire suppliers in Istanbul but you choose your car hire based on price, car hire agency and fleet choice.

 Istanbul is Turkey's most populous city as well as its cultural and financial hub.
 Located on both sides of the Bosphorus, the narrow strait between the Black Sea and the Marmara Sea, Istanbul bridges Asia and Europe both physically and culturally.
 Istanbul's population is estimated to be between 12 and 19 million people, making it also one of the largest cities in Europe and the world.